Rebirth Year Seven

 Picking up directly from Batman/Superman: World’s Finest #25 Part 2, Batman, Robin, and Mr. Mxyzptlk to to Coast City to assist Hal Jordan, who has been taken out by Sinestro and Sin-Mite.
 Superman and Bat-Mite travel to Central City to assist Flash, who has been taken out by Abra Kadabra and Abra-Mite.
 (The villainous Mites are creations of Doom-Mite.)
 After besting the villains, our heroes and imps go to Metropolis to deal with Parasite and Paras-Mite.
 (Parasite is Rudy Jones, but someone—off-panel—calls him “Jenkins.”
 We must assume this is Bat-Mite or Mr. Mxyzptlk being goofy.)
 Lois Lane and Jimmy Olsen watch in terror as Parasite and Paras-Mite use magick to send Batman, Superman, and Robin into the 2nd Dimension i.e. turning them into literal wall graffiti.
 When Cheetah and Cheetah-Mite arrive, Wonder Woman and the Metal Men arrive to combat them.
 This prompts the arrival of Chemo and Chemo-Mite, Black Manta and Black Manta-Mite, Merlyn and Merlyn-Mite, and Killer Frost and Killer Frost-Mite.
 The imps teleport Aquaman, Firestorm, and Green Arrow to Metropolis as well.
 Bat-Mite is able to free Robin from the wall by swapping places with him.
 Bat-Mite then ushers Batman and Robin into the 6th Dimension.
 Back in Metropolis, Supergirl fights Zha-Vam and Zha-Vam-Mite.
 Mr. Mxyzptlk causes Jimmy Olsen to split into all the various meta-powered forms he’s taken in the past.
 Backed by this “Olsen Squad,” Mr. Mxyzptlk takes down all the villains and their evil imps counterparts.
 Doom-Mite appears, declaring that Jimmy Olsen, “Earth’s mightiest hero,” must die!
 Doom-Mite imprisons all the heroes except Robin and Jimmy.
 Gifted with Mr. Mxyzptlk’s 5th Dimensional magick, Jimmy begins fighting Doom-Mite solo.
 In the 6th Dimension, Batman and Superman bear witness to a dizzying kaleidoscope of scenes from their past and future.
 The past images include scenes from “The Devil Nezha,” Ace the Bat-Hound adventures.
 The future images include scenes from “Failsafe,” scenes from “Warworld Saga” (including a vision of Mongul III and Earth-9 OMAC), and scenes from “House of Brainiac” (including a vision of Brainiac Queen).
 Superman also learns he will one day have a son named Jonathan.
 I guess he knows what to name him now!
 Bat-Mite takes the heroes through a tour of realms beneath the 6th Dimension, but he accidentally brings them back to the prison of the 2nd Dimension.
 At first, Batman chews him out as only Batman can, but then he realizes that he’s gotta kill Bat-Mite with kindness if they are to get back home.
 Batman gives Bat-Mite a pep talk and asks him for his help.
 Meanwhile, Robin stalls for time and Jimmy summons members of the 5th Dimensional Just-Us League aka Justice Mites (Aqua-Mite, Hawk-Mite, Wonder Wo-Mite, Morpho-Mite, Martian Mite-Hunter, Robin-Mite, and Flash-Mite).
 After Doom-Mite easily bests (and even seemingly kills some of) the imps, Batman and Superman return thanks to Bat-Mite.
 Doom-Mite zaps Batman, turning him into a wooden puppet.
 Bat-Mite and Mr. Mxyzptlk recruit Zatanna, Dr. Fate, Yz, Dr. Occult, and Mark Merlin (aka Prince Ra-Man of the Lords of Order).
 (John Constantine is too drunk to join.)
 Just as Doom-Mite is about to finish off Superman, the magick-users arrive to stem the tide.
 At puppet-Batman’s urging, the heroes begin literally pulling strands of the 6th Dimension out of Doom-Mite’s body, which begins to weaken him.
 Within the strands of random time that spew forth, the heroes see hazy future images of Negative Earth-22’s The Batman Who Laughs, Superboy (Conner Kent), Superboy/Superman (Jonathan Kent), Robin (Damian Wayne), Blue Beetle (Jaime Reyes), Doomsday, Brainiac Queen, Nightwing (Dick Grayson), Batgirl, Batman (Terry McGinnis), and Joker.
 The heroes also see a future image of Superman (Clark) getting shot during Absolute Power.
 As the strands of time continue to get pulled, time itself briefly warps, causing some of the magick-users to drastically age.
 For a moment, Batman morphs into an alternate grim-and-gritty version of himself.
 Eventually, Doom-Mite is defeated and imprisoned by Dr. Fate.
 Bat-Mite’s tattered costume remains, leaving the heroes to think that the little guy has made the ultimate sacrifice to help save the day.
 Of course, he immediately shows up wearing nothing but his undies.
 Robin tricks Mr. Mxyzptlk into poofing away, after which Batman gives Bat-Mite high praise before sending him home as well.
 Later, Batman puts Bat-Mite’s costume on display in the Batcave.

 With generous funding from Wayne Enterprises, Kord Industries, and Queen Industries, the Justice League builds Solar City, California.
 Designed by Dr. Bruce Gordon and his wife Dr. Mona Bennett (by utilizing repurposed Dr. Light technology), Solar City is the most advanced clean energy installation ever.
 Batman and Robin prevent Dr. Spectro, Mr. Element, and The Thinker from attacking the site.
 Later, after Superman easily bests Eterno the Immortal Giant by himself, he joins the JL (sans Batman) aboard the JL Satellite to view a solar eclipse.
 Eclipso uses this moment (along with a second magick diamond) to take control of Dr. Gordon, Green Arrow, Black Canary, and Hal Jordan.
 Batman boards the JL Satellite to help Superman, Wonder Woman, and Elongated Man fight the Eclipso-possessed team members.
-Meanwhile, Eclpiso builds a giant light cannon and blasts the JL Satellite, seemingly destroying it.
+Meanwhile, Eclpiso builds a giant light cannon and blasts the JL Satellite, destroying it.
+(Don’t worry, the trophies are safe thanks to automatic phase-shift technology—we’ll see them again!)
 Red Tornado teleports to Justice Society of America HQ, begging the JSA for help.
+Meanwhile, Eclipso traps the JLA inside a giant crystal in the Sahara Desert.
+He then takes control of Batman and Superman, sending them to beat up Robin in the Batcave.
+Robin escapes, fleeing to the JSA for help.
+Later, evil Batman responds to Commissioner Gordon (who is with an out-of-costume Babs) lighting up the Bat-Signal.
+Half the JSA arrives to fight Batman while the other half goes into Earth’s orbit to prevent Superman from downing all telecommunications satellites.
+In Gotham, the Spectre creates a false vision of Robin dying, which causes Batman to snap to his senses, thus exorcising the darkness from his mind.
+Batman tells Robin to get a countermagick amulet from Dr. Fate.
+In outer space, Dr. Fate flings Superman into the Sun, thus purging the darkness from his mind as well.
+In the Sahara, Hal Jordan and Alan Ladd-Scott combine their might to smash the crystal prison.
+At Solar City, all the heroes strike at Eclipso and a possessed Bruce Gordon, but the villains are able to once again trap them in crystal.
+Using Dr. Fate’s amulet, Robin saves everyone.
+The JL and JSA spread across the globe to deal with chaos being caused by Eclipso.
+While Superman risks his own life to save the astronauts aboard the International Space Station, the rest of the JL fights Eclipso-possessed JSA members.
+Eventually, Eclipso is caged back inside his black diamond, which Superman tosses into the Sun.
+Later, the JL quickly rebuilds an upgraded JL Satellite HQ, filling it with everything that was in the previous HQ.

 –NOTE: Referenced in Justice League Vol. 3 #33, Deathstroke Vol. 4 #27, Nightwing Vol. 4 #39, Teen Titans Vol. 6 #17, Man of Steel #6, Heroes in Crisis #9, Titans Vol. 4 #2, and Speed Force #1.
 The Teen Titans disband and reform as the “New Teen Titans”—featuring Robin (team leader), Kid Flash, Cyborg, Changeling (formerly known as Beast Boy), Raven (Rachel Roth), Wonder Girl, Aqualad, Speedy, and Starfire.
 Kole Weathers is also a member of this team, but will only actually work with them once or twice.
 Robin and Starfire begin dating.
 The New Teen Titans also form a splinter B-team known as Teen Titans East, consisting of Bumblebee, Flamebird (former Bat-Girl Bette Kane), Hawk, Dove, Más, y Menos.